akarazhev/java-challenges/doc/interview/big_o.md

             array[current + i] = helper[helperLeft + i];
         }
     }

-    /**
-     * The following code computes the intersection (the number of elements in common) of two arrays.
-     * It assumes that neither array has duplicates.
-It computes the intersection by sorting one array (array b) and
-     * then iterating through array a checking (via binary search) if each value is in b.
-What is its runtime?
-     * O(b log b + a log b).
-First, we have to sort array b,which takes O(b log b) time.Then, for each element in a,
-     * we do binary search in O(log b) time.
-The second part takes O(a log b) time.
-     */
     public static int intersection(final int[] a, final int[] b) {
         mergesort(b);
         int intersect = 0;